testillano/h2agent/demo/README.md

 What we can do, is validate the workplace identifiers to be named as `id-<2-digit number>`.
 If this is not true, an status code 400 (Bad Request) will be answered, with a response body explaining the reason: "invalid workplace id provided, must be in format id-<2-digit number>".

+Also, workplaces with even identifiers are designed for developers and an extra field must be included in the response body root indicating this situation: `"developer": true`.
+This is manually configured for `id-2` but automated through condition variable for unassigned ones.

 As we need to identify bad *URI's*, we will use the matching algorithm *PriorityMatchingRegex*, following the next provision sequence:

 ```json